-There are few areas of the European Union that have been explored less than the three Baltic States of Lithuania, Latvia, and Estonia.
+There are few areas of the European Union that have been explored less by international visitors than the three Baltic States of Lithuania, Latvia, and Estonia.
 While Tallinn, Estonia has seen a massive influx of tourism in recent years due to its capacity as a cruise ship port and Riga, Latvia has increased in popularity as Ryanair began to offer cheap connections from other major European cities, the rest of the Baltics remain essentially untouched by foreign tourism.
-The sheer lack of tourist crowds can make Baltics travel an appealing option for those looking to get truly off the beaten path in Europe.
+The sheer lack of tourist crowds can make travelling in the Baltics an appealing option for those looking to get truly off the beaten path in Europe.

 This Baltics travel guide will cover the basic information needed for you to begin to plan your Baltic adventure.
 Topics including currency, transportation, budget and accommodation information, safety concerns, religious and cultural nuances, and regional cuisine are all things worth considering before you embark upon your journey through these three undiscovered countries.

 Located in Northeastern Europe and bordering Poland to the south, Belarus and Russia to the east and the Baltic Sea to the north, the Baltics countries comprise the nations of Estonia, Latvia and Lithuania.
 Distinct in culture and tradition, these countries are great to visit as one block or individually and you can easily spend months exploring and getting to know them.